vipeller/aio_gp_test/README.md

 ---

 ## Prerequisites
 - An Azure subscription.
-Go to [Get Azure free trial](https://azure.microsoft.com/pricing/free-trial/)
+If you don't have an Azure subscription, [create one for free](https://azure.microsoft.com/pricing/free-trial/) before you begin.
-- A deployed AIO instance (version 1.2.x)
+- A deployed Azure IoT Operations instance (version 1.2.x).
+- An Azure Device Registry namespace to store your namespace assets and devices.
+- A Microsoft Fabric subscription.
+In your subscription, you need access to a workspace with Contributor or above permissions.
+- A Fabric tenant that allows the creation of real-time dashboards.
+Your tenant administrator can enable this setting.
+For more information, see [Enable tenant settings in the admin portal](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/dashboard-real-time-create#enable-tenant-settings-in-the-admin-portal).
 - An Ontology item in Microsoft Fabric.
 See [Digital Twin Builder (Preview) Tutorial: Set Up Resources](https://learn.microsoft.com/en-us/fabric/real-time-intelligence/digital-twin-builder/tutorial-1-set-up-resources) for more details.

-> **Important:** If you plan to use automation scripts for any step in this guide, you must first complete the [QuickStart setup](./doc/QUICK_START_INIT.md).
+> ⚠️ **Important:** If you plan to use automation scripts for any step in this guide, you must first complete the [QuickStart setup](./doc/QUICK_START_INIT.md).
 ---

 ## Discover and Import OPC UA Assets by Asset Types